VoliJS/NestedTypes/README.md

     - automatic JSON serialization and deserialization;
 - Model attributes of Model or Collection type:
     - fire 'change:attribute' events for any changes of nested models and collections;
-    - 'replace:attribute' event is fired when Model or Collection attribute is being replaced with new value;
+    - 'replace:attribute' event is fired when model or collection is replaced;
     - carefully bubble 'change' events to parent models and collections;
     - Support for in-place models and collections updates;
     - automatic JSON serialization and deserialization;